 A decentralized autonomous organization is a group that can run with neither centralized nor human intervention.
 It is decentralized and autonomous.
 It is a DAO.

 Aragon is a platform for running and managing decentralized autonomous organizations.
-Luis Cuende is the founder of Aragon, and joins the show to explain what a DAO is and why people want to create them.
-We also talk about the engineering of Aragon and the structure of its ICO—which raised $25m via token sale.
+Luis Cuende is the founder of Aragon and joins the show to explain what a DAO is and why people want to create them.
+We also talk about the engineering of Aragon and the structure of its ICO—which raised $25m via a token sale.

 Meetups for Software Engineering Daily are being planned!
 Go to softwareengineeringdaily.com/meetup if you want to register for an upcoming Meetup.
 In March, I’ll be visiting Datadog in New York and Hubspot in Boston, and in April I’ll be at Telesign in LA.